 Second, eating quickly increases the risk of a serious medical condition called bloat.
-Bloat, formally gastric dilatation-volvulus (GDV), occurs when the stomach (or intestines) expands and may twist within the abdomen.
+Bloat (formally known as gastric dilatation-volvulus or “GDV”) occurs when the stomach (or intestines) expands and may twist within the abdomen.
 This is immediately life threatening, and dogs will go into shock very quickly.
 When a dog eats too fast, he gulps down an excessive amount of air along with his food, causing the expansion and, therefore, increasing the chances of bloat.

 There is also a condition called “food bloat” which is not a true GDV.
 It is just huge amounts of food that have been ingested sitting in the stomach.
 This condition does not cause shock.
 However, if there is even a remote chance a dog appears bloated, it should be seen by a veterinarian immediately.
 (Hint: a dog with true GDV will retch and vomit mostly foam, rarely food.)

 So how can we help our dogs eat at a slower pace?
 Unfortunately, we can’t just sit them down and have a talk about safety.
 But there are some creative ways to help encourage healthy consumption, and with so many options, you’re almost certain to find one your dog enjoys.